Options for an Affordable Outdoor Kitchen

 "One affordable option for bar-height seating is directors' chairs with slings that come off so you can throw them in the wash," says Linda Moran, owner of the Hill Company in Philadelphia, which carries residential and commercial outdoor furniture.
 "Since they're not super-durable in bad weather, you will want to bring them in for the winter or if you're going to have storms for several days; but that's not a problem since they fold up and you can just slip them under a counter or in a closet."
 One manufacturer she really likes is Telescope.
 "They've been in business 105 years and their directors' chairs are a sharp-looking option for counter stools."

 As for a table and chairs, Linda recommends affordable wrought iron, but only if it's high quality like the models made by Meadowcraft.
-"Six chairs and a table should only run you about $800, but look for wrought iron with a good undercoat and a good powder coating, just like a car," she says.
+"Six chairs and a table should only run you too much, but look for wrought iron with a good undercoat and a good powder coating, just like a car," she says.
 "That's not going to rust on you later."

 Another option is aluminum dining sets.
 Just make sure to examine the pieces for superior welding and buy the heavyweight stuff.